armor-sahilmayekar/API-Fuzzer-V1/tools/api-fuzzer/README.md

                         API definition file path.
 JSON and YAML format is supported --src_url SRC_URL     API definition url.
 JSON and YAML format is supported -r REPORT_DIR, --report_dir REPORT_DIR
-                        Directory where error reports will be saved.
+                        Directory where error export will be saved.
 Default is temporally generated directory --level LEVEL         Test deepness: [1,2], the higher is the deeper (In progress) -u ALTERNATE_URL, --url ALTERNATE_URL
                         Use CLI defined url instead compile the url from the API definition.
 Useful for testing